renodubois/slack-archive/README.md

 More info regarding usage will be added at a later date.

-Currently only takes a single file and outputs the data in a semi-readable format.
+Currently displays messages from a 'logs/' directory.